Highlights for New Users

 Full Screen

 You can press cmd-enter and iTerm2 will take up the entire screen.
 If you had a transparent background configured, it will be turned off upon entering full screen mode to reduce distractions.
-You can re-enable it with cmd-U. Unlike most macOS apps, iTerm2 can open a fullscreen window in the same desktop with no annoying animation if you disable Preferences > General > Native full screen windows.
+You can re-enable it with cmd-U. Unlike most macOS apps, iTerm2 can open a fullscreen window in the same desktop with no annoying animation if you disable Settings > General > Native full screen windows.

 High-Color Modes

 iTerm2 supports 256 color mode.
-To enable this for csh shells, set your terminal to xterm-256color (under Preferences > Profiles > Terminal > Report Terminal Type).
+To enable this for csh shells, set your terminal to xterm-256color (under Settings > Profiles > Terminal > Report Terminal Type).
 Some applications may need to be configured to support this mode.
 In vim, add this to your .vimrc:

 set t_Co=256